-All students in Year 11 follow the new Welsh Second Language course which is a Full GCSE-pupils study Welsh Second Language course for four lessons per fortnight and can gain grades A-G. The course is split into four parts; This qualification has two external assessment units which are weighted equally and two internal assessment units.
+All learners in Year 9 follow the new Welsh Second Language course which is a Full GCSE-

+Learners study Welsh Second Language course for five lessons per fortnight and can gain grades A\-G. The course is split into four parts;

+This qualification has two external assessment units which are weighted equally and two internal assessment units.
 The two external assessment tests reading and writing skills while the two internal assessment unit tests oral and listening skills.